>

 This is a compilation of several versions set to the Geordie tune The Jolly Beggar.

-Five Hand Reel sang The Cruel Brother on their 1977 album For A’ That, and Dick Gaughan sang it in 1977 on the Greentrax album “from Edinburgh’s famous folk bar”, Sandy Bell’s Ceilidh.
+Five Hand Reel sang The Cruel Brother on their 1977 album For A’ That, and Dick Gaughan sang it at Forrest Hill Bar (Sandy Bell’s) or Pan Audio Studios in Edinburgh for the 1977 album Sandy Bell’s Ceilidh which was later reissued by Greentrax on cassette and CD.
 This track was also included in 2002 on his Greentrax compilation Prentice Piece.

 Colin Thompson recorded The Three Knights in 1980 as the title track of his Fellside album Three Knights.